hemidactylus/mlops-speedrun-spamclassifier/README.md

-Some understanding and previous knowledge is required (e.g. familiarity with Python and notebooks), but we do a pretty good job of guiding the reader through all steps in the spirit of a gradual build-up up to the final result (it is actually structured as a "story" that unfolds step-by-step as the fictional company evolves).
+Some understanding and previous knowledge is required (e.g. familiarity with Python and notebooks), but we do a pretty good job of guiding the reader through all steps in the spirit of a gradual build-up up to the final result (the README is actually structured as a "story" that unfolds step-by-step along with the evolution of a fictional company).

-**You should be able to complete all steps in a "tutorial" fashion, and end up with the final architecture up and running on your computer.**
+**You should be able to complete all steps in a "tutorial" fashion, and end up with the final architecture up and running locally, on your computer.**

 #### Pre-requisites

-- familiarity with a Linux shell such as `bash`
+- familiarity with a Linux shell such as `bash`;
-- Basic knowledge of Python and Jupyter notebooks (the code is all there to run, but you probably want to dissect it a bit)
+- Basic knowledge of Python and Jupyter notebooks (the code is all there to run, but you probably want to dissect it a bit);
-- Ability to handle Python requirement files (preferrably in a virtual environment)
+- Ability to handle Python requirement files (preferrably in a virtual environment);
-- Elementary knowledge of `git` (at the time of writing, you'll need to clone [Feast](https://github.com/feast-dev/feast) and checkout to a specific version)
+- Elementary knowledge of `git` (at the time of writing, you'll need to clone [Feast](https://github.com/feast-dev/feast) and checkout to a specific version);
-- `curl`, `jq` to easily handle HTTP requests from the command line
+- `curl`, `jq` to easily handle/display HTTP requests from the command line;
-- an [Astra DB instance](https://awesome-astra.github.io/docs/pages/astra/create-instance/), with a [token](https://awesome-astra.github.io/docs/pages/astra/create-token/) and a [secure-connect-bundle](https://awesome-astra.github.io/docs/pages/astra/download-scb/) ready to be used to connect to it
+- an [Astra DB instance](https://awesome-astra.github.io/docs/pages/astra/create-instance/), with a [token](https://awesome-astra.github.io/docs/pages/astra/create-token/) and a [secure-connect-bundle](https://awesome-astra.github.io/docs/pages/astra/download-scb/) ready to be used to connect to it.

 #### Notes and caveats